mgb513/Interactive-Data-Vis-Fall2025/src/lab_1/index.md

 ## June 2024 Pollinator Data Analysis

 <p>NOTE: <i>I have left several versions of graphs in this dashboard as opposed to cleaning the whole thing up.
-I still have some trouble with annotations and am not sure how to keep thing in/vsible.
-So I erred on the side of visibility.
+I still have some trouble with annotations and am not sure how to keep extraneous snippets in/vsible.
+So I erred on the side of too much visibility.
 I am aware that I am probably moving slower than others.
 I hope to catch up. </i></p>

-<p>In respones to your bee-related inquiries we have found the following:</p>
+<p>In respone to your bee-related inquiries we have found the following:</p>

 <h2> Question 1 </h2>
 <p>What is the body mass and wing span distrbution of each pollinator species observed?</p>